CESNET/lbr-testsuite/lbr_testsuite/trex/README.md

 and provides initialized TRex Manager.
 However, topologies are complex topic and won't be described here.

-#### Ansible playbook

-TRex Manager also provides `run_ansible_playbook` method.
-It can configure machine via supplied Ansible playbook.
-For example, it could be used to download and install TRex on machine, set up hugepages and start TRex daemons.
-Playbook is not provided by `lbr-testsuite`.

 #### TRex Manager Diagram

 ![image](README_TRex_manager.svg "TRex Manager Diagram")